Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Three algorithms to be considered

 \subsubsection{LHLs of the conventional type and of the new type}

 In the past literature, an LHL always meant a bound on an average of the conventional security index, ${\rm E}_F\, d_1(\rho_{KE}^F)$.
-In this paper, we will also refer to a bound on an average of the new security index, ${\rm E}_F\, Q^{{\rm PA},F}(\rho_{Z^AE})$, as an LHL (e.g. (\ref{eq:bound_on_EFQ})).
-When we need to distinguish between these two types, we call them as an LHL of the conventional type or of the new type.
+In this paper, we extend this terminology and use the word LHL to also mean a bound on an average of the new security index, ${\rm E}_F\, Q^{{\rm PA},F}(\rho_{Z^AE})$ (e.g. (\ref{eq:bound_on_EFQ})).
+When we need to distinguish between these two types, we call the former an LHL of the conventional type, and the latter the new type.

+We do not claim that the new security index based on $Q^{{\rm PA},F}$ is either best or proper.
+The main motivation for using this index here is to clarify the equivalence of PA and other two algorithms, EC and DC, defined below.